-FNU offers a refresher program for CNEP grads of FNU who have been out of midwifery practice and have uptodate certification through the American Midwifery Certification Board (AMCB).
+FNU offers a refresher program for nurse-midwives who have been out of midwifery practice and current certification through the American Midwifery Certification Board (AMCB).
 The student will be admitted as a non-matriculating student if it is determined that the Program of Study will consist of 4 classes or fewer.
-If more than 4 classes are required, the student will register as a Post-Master's Certificate matriculating student.
+If more than 4 classes are required, the student will register as a Post-Graduate Certificate matriculating student.